So, you’ve decided to become a certified life coach!

 So, who is this life coach certification for?
 Those short on time and curious about life coaching and business coaching but not yet ready to invest thousands of dollars into a year-long program.

 New coaches who want to learn as much as possible without making too much of a time commitment can definitely benefit from this intensive program.
-You also get lifetime access to the coaching community when you sign up to courses with this coaching institute.
+You also get lifetime access to the coaching community when you sign up for courses with this coaching institute.

 Are there any free online training programs?